 Gut-dropping freefall.
 Hard bounce directly on Elmo.
 Faceplant.

 My glasses squished to my face, and I was covered in cherry tomato goo.
 I turned slowly, onto my side, and my leg screamed.
-Now I saw those damn stairs, snickering in the moonlight.
+I saw neon yellow stair risers, snickering in the moonlight.
+Three of them.
+Just three.

-My left leg bent oddly to the right, above the knee, and a circle of dark slowly grew on my jeans.
+My left leg bent oddly to the right, above the knee, under a growing circle of dark on my jeans.

 OMG.
 Elmo.
 Please please please don’t let it be Elmo.